emmazzz/diem/specifications/move_adapter/README.md

     and if there are errors, execution stops and the error returned.
 * **Build the argument list**.
 If the first parameter of the script main signature is `&Signer` the VM prepends the argument list in input with an instance of a `Signer` whose address is the `sender: AccountAddress`.
+If additional secondary signers exist, the VM inserts `Signer` instances representing the secondary signers to the argument list right after the sender `Signer` instance.
 The list is then checked against a whitelisted set of permitted types (_specify which types_).
 The VM returns an error with `StatusCode::TYPE_MISMATCH` if any of the types is not permitted.
 * **Execute the script**.
 The VM invokes the interpreter to [execute the script](#Interpreter).